 The first thing we learn on our journey through the work environment is the word productivity.
 There are many opinions on what productivity really means.
-Most managers perceive this as an instruction to work harder in order to achieve targets set by the organisation.
+Most managers perceive this as an instruction to work harder in order to achieve targets set by the organization.

-My experience on productivity tells me that it is achieving the targets in the most efficient manner and at the best cost that will deliver a quality outcome.
+My experience in productivity tells me that it is achieving the targets in the most efficient manner and at the best cost that will deliver a quality outcome.
 You don't need to work harder to be productive.
 Productivity is doing the right thing at the right time using the correct methods.

 Sometimes it is necessary to be innovative in order for you to find new ways of increasing your team's productivity.
 But before you do that you can just have a look at the basics and you will find these five tools already in place to use.

-The organisation's recruitment policy and procedures
+The organization's recruitment policy and procedures

-It is important that before you recruit a new employee you are fully aware of what it is that you need, how the employee will fit into the organisation and what your expectations are for this new employee.
+It is important that before you recruit a new employee you are fully aware of what it is that you need, how the employee will fit into the organization and what your expectations are for this new employee.
 A misfit from the start go can affect the productivity of your whole team considerably.

 By applying the policy you will ensure that you have done everything possible to find the right recruit that will fit into an existing productive unit.
 Bringing new skills and innovative thinking into your team can only improve productivity.

 It is very important to have a job description that will encourage productivity in the workplace.
 By focusing on the tasks of the position you will be able to predetermine what the employee will need to do in order to ensure continuous improvement in productivity.